Nicotine replacement therapy

 - Place the patch on different areas above the waist and below the neck each day.

-- Put the patch on a hairless spot.
+- Put the patch on a hairless spot of your body.

 - People who wear the patches for 24 hours will have fewer withdrawal symptoms.